 # Define simulation size

-sim_LY = W_cpw + 2 * padding
+sim_LY = 2 * H_sub

 The simulation grid is automatically generated based on the minimum wavelength in the respective dielectric medium.
 In RF problems, the field is especially enhanced near metallic structures.
-For more accurate results, we use the LayerRefinementSpec
+For more accurate results, we use the LayerRefinementSpec feature to automatically refine the grid near metallic edges and corners.

-feature, please refer to the API documentation page or the tutorial page.
+To learn more about the LayerRefinementSpec feature, please refer to the API documentation page or the tutorial page.

 # Define Layer refinement spec

-lr_spec = td.LayerRefinementSpec.from_structures(
+lr_spec = rf.LayerRefinementSpec.from_structures(

 structures=[str_cpw],